dataning/open_data_talk/index.md

 - [ ] GDP
 - [x] Local COVID-19

-_Which one is relevant for Bradford, Leeds, or York?_
+_Which one is more relevant for Bradford, Leeds, or York?_

 ---